Argentine youths riot as World Cup loss mourned

 Fans climbed onto bus stops and scaled lamp posts as chants of "Argentina, Argentina" rang out, while fireworks exploded overhead.

-In a country polarized by a decade of politics under the populist president Cristina Fernandez and her predecessor, Fernandez's late husband Nestor Kirchner, the national soccer team is a rare unifier.
+In a country polarised by a decade of politics under the populist president Cristina Fernandez and her predecessor, Fernandez's late husband Nestor Kirchner, the national soccer team is a rare unifier.

 "I feel proud to be Argentine.
 To wear this shirt on the day of a final is priceless," said university student Marcelo Dailoff.
 "The players brought joy to Argentina after so long.
 Quite simply, thank you."